peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public double ToDouble();

-Not documented yet.
+Converts this value to a 64-bit floating-point number.

 <b>Return Value:</b>

-A 64-bit floating-point number.
+This number, converted to a 64-bit floating-point number.

 ### ToEDecimal